General Electric sells Wayne fuel dispensing unit

-General Electric Co (GE.N) has agreed to sell its Wayne fuel dispenser business to private investment firm Riverstone Holdings LLC, the U.S. conglomerate said on Wednesday.
+May 7 General Electric Co has agreed to sell its Wayne fuel dispenser business to private investment firm Riverstone Holdings LLC, the U.S. conglomerate said on Wednesday.

 Financial terms were not released.
 Reuters reported last week that a deal for Wayne would likely value the unit at between $500 million and $600 million, according to sources.